MackVali/creator_app/docs/profile-redesign-plan.md

 **Goal**: Launch tour date and ticket modules resembling the provided reference, optimized for mobile scanning and conversion.

 **Use this prompt**:
-> "Draft a PRD for `Ticketing & Event Showcase` including horizontal and vertical variants, time zone handling, ticket CTA states, and deep links to third-party ticketing providers.
+> "Deliver the `Ticketing & Event Showcase`: include horizontal and vertical variants, time zone handling, ticket CTA states, and deep links to third-party ticketing providers.
 Capture analytics requirements and fallback states when events sell out."

 **Primary outcomes**
 - Scrollable tour date cards with localized date/time formatting.